List of The Real Housewives of Beverly Hills episodes: Episodes

-Season 1 (2010–11)
+Season 1 (2010–2011)

 Taylor Armstrong, Camille Grammer, Adrienne Maloof, Kim Richards, Kyle Richards and Lisa Vanderpump are introduced as series regulars.

-Season 2 (2011–12)
+Season 2 (2011–2012)

 Brandi Glanville and Dana Wilkey served in recurring capacities.

-Season 3 (2012–13)
+Season 3 (2012–2013)

 Grammer departed as a series regular, whilst serving in a recurring capacity.
 Glanville and Yolanda Hadid joined the cast.
 Faye Resnick and Marisa Zanuck also served in recurring capacities.

-Season 4 (2013–14)
+Season 4 (2013–2014)

 Armstrong and Maloof departed as series regulars.
 Carlton Gebbia and Joyce Giraud joined the cast.

-Season 5 (2014–15)
+Season 5 (2014–2015)

 Gebbia and Giraud departed as series regulars.
 Eileen Davidson and Lisa Rinna joined the cast.

-Season 6 (2015–16)
+Season 6 (2015–2016)

 Kim Richards and Glanville departed as series regulars.
 Kathryn Edwards and Erika Jayne (then Girardi) joined the cast.

-Season 7 (2016–17)
+Season 7 (2016–2017)

 Hadid and Edwards departed as series regulars.
 Dorit Kemsley joined the cast.
 Eden Sassoon served in a recurring capacity.

-Season 8 (2017–18)
+Season 8 (2017–2018)

 Davidson departed as a series regular.
-Teddi Mellencamp joined the cast.
+Teddi Mellencamp Arroyave joined the cast.
 Grammer served in a recurring capacity.